 Listing Courtesy of OCEAN ATLANTIC SOTHEBY'S INTL REALTY

-Helping create Sussex County open house hits is just part of my job!
-If you are looking to sell your home, contact me today to discuss the details of a marketing plan that will bring the results you want.
+Even though a Sussex County home warranty is an added expense, it’s an investment that can pay off in helping your home sell faster — possibly at a higher price, as well.
 Call/text 302-228-7871 or email me, Russell Stucki, REALTOR ® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.